jJayyyyyyy/Lit/readme.md

 ##	Installation

-The installer is located in the **`Lit/installer/`** folder.
+The installer is located in the **[Lit/installer/](https://github.com/jJayyyyyyy/Lit/tree/master/installer)** folder.

-Lit is about the size of 1.4MB and needs access to network.
+Lit-installer is about the size of 1.4MB and needs access to network.

 ##	Development